Yazan Gable from Zeta Gundam always hates seeing women on the battlefield

 Gender-bentBarbarian Hero Typhan-Knee/Tiffany from Exiern: Even direct experience as a woman proving many of his preconceived notions about women wrong can't really shake those prejudices loose (He basically credits his accomplishments in female form more to his own awesomeness than being wrong about women).

-Walky in Dumbing Of Age, as stated here.
+Walky in Dumbing of Age, as stated here.
 (Although actually he's already fallen for Dorothy and is just in denial about it.)
+Given his own self-admitted maturity issues, only his age keeps this from being Girls Have Cooties.

 Ghost from True Capitalist Radio is a massive misogynist.
 Any female caller that isn't a known fan (or a Pony) will always be met with "Get back in the kitchen" or "Dishrag whore".
 He notes his favorite scene in Midnight Cowboy is when a woman gets beaten.
 He's dedicated shows to explaining how Mother's Day is a feminist conspiracy.
 The list goes on.